 Areas for Reform

-During trade talks in May 2019, China backtracked on commitments it had made for freer trade, which prompted President Trump to increase tariffs from 10% to 25% on $200 billion worth of Chinese products.
-China countered on June 1 by raising tariffs between 5% and 10% to between 10% and 25%, affecting $60 billion worth of mostly U.S. agricultural goods such as soybeans, beef, and pork.
+During trade talks in May 2019, China backtracked on commitments it had made for freer trade, which prompted then-President Trump to increase tariffs from 10% to 25% on $200 billion worth of Chinese products.
+China countered in June 2019 by raising tariffs between 5% and 10% to between 10% and 25%, affecting $60 billion worth of mostly U.S. agricultural goods such as soybeans, beef, and pork.

 Big brand names including Costco and Walmart raised prices due to the tariffs.
 Experts from the Federal Reserve Bank of New York, Princeton University, and Columbia University reported tariffs from 2018 increased costs for consumers by $1.4 billion per month.
 Many of the goods affected were “part of the daily lives of American consumers,” including soap, lithium batteries, washers and dryers, clothing and shoes, and electronics.

 Despite the summer tariff exchange, the U.S. and China agreed to keep negotiating.
 Both countries imposed another round of tariffs in September, but on December 13, 2019, officials on both sides announced they had reached a preliminary agreement.
-The deal, referred to as “Phase One,” (to be supplemented by more negotiations in the future, called “Phase Two”) was officially signed on January 15, 2019.
+The deal, referred to as “Phase One,” (to be supplemented by more negotiations in the future, called “Phase Two,” which have not officially occurred as of late 2021) was signed on January 15, 2019.

 The U.S. did not impose a 15% tariff scheduled to go into effect in December 2019 on Chinese goods and will cut the 15% tariff rate imposed on September 1, 2019 in half.
 China also cancelled a 25% tariff set to impact U.S.-made cars.
 In February 2020, China announced it would be cutting 10% and 5% tariffs imposed in September and December in half, and the U.S. responded by announcing it would also cut tariffs in half on $120 billion of goods.